Percona-QA/pquery/README.md

 $ ... build your other MySQL flavors/forks here in the same way, modifying the basedir and the servertype (both -D options) ...
 ```

-# PQuery packages
+# pquery RPM/APT packages

-At the moment we don't have any packages GA and auto-generated packages are a bit poor.
+There are currently no official RPM/APT packages.

-You can generate the simple package using CPack:
+RPM/APT packages creation is in alpha phase.
+You can generate a simple package using CPack:

 ```
 $ cpack -G RPM
 CPack: Create package using RPM